tock/tock/doc/reference/trd-uart.md

 Most devices using serial ports today use 8-bit data, but some older devices use more or fewer bits, and hardware implementations support this.
-If the data width of a UART is set to less than 8 bits, data is still partitioned into bytes, and the UART sends the least significant bits of each byte.
+If the character width of a UART is set to less than 8 bits, data is still partitioned into bytes, and the UART sends the least significant bits of each byte.
 Suppose a UART is configured to send 7-bit words.
 If a client sends 5 bytes, the UART will send 35 bits,